Lauren Jiggetts joined NBC5 Chicago as a general assignment reporter in January 2007 and now also serves as the station's weekend evening co-anchor.

 In 2011, Lauren was awarded a national Emmy for her contribution to NBC 5's coverage of the Burr Oak Cemetery Scandal.
 She was also awarded a regional Emmy.
 In 2009, she received a regional Emmy for her contribution to NBC 5's team coverage of the Chicago Marathon.
 In 2007, Lauren was the recipient of the Community Partnership Award from Spertus College.

 In her free time, Lauren enjoys reading, cycling, running and spending time with her family.
-Lauren's father, Dan, is a former Chicago Bear and current Chicago sportscaster.
-She lives in Chicago.
+Lauren's father, Dan Jiggetts, is a former Chicago Bear and current Chicago sportscaster.